Hospital volunteer opportunities

 The Daniel M. Soref Family Resource Center

-The Daniel M. Soref Family Resource Center offers parent-to-parent support, information and referrals, and helps connect families to community resources.
-Staff is trained to help children, young adults and family members find answers to questions about local resources, support groups, funding options and more.
+The Daniel M. Soref Family Resource Center offers parent-to-parent support, information, referrals and help connecting to community resources.
+Staff is trained to help children, young adults and their families find answers to questions about local resources, support groups, funding options and more.

 Due to infection control, patient confidentiality and the extensive training and medical requirements for long-term and summer program volunteer placements, we are unable to accept volunteer groups through the Volunteer Services department.
 Children’s Hospital of Wisconsin Foundation can facilitate group volunteer requests, most often related to events in the community.

-If you are interested in providing entertainment for our patients and families, see special entertainment visits.
+If you are interested in providing entertainment for our patients and families, see our special entertainment visits page.